Nyxchaser/test/README.md

 # test
-This repository is for me to do random nonsensical and basic things in an attempt to explore the big world of Git and Github.
+This repository is for me to do random and basic things in an attempt to explore the big world of Git and Github.

 Hopefully this repo will be populated with lots of fancy code in the future.